aouledissa/deep-match/docs/gradle_plugin.md

 3.  **Code Generation (`DeeplinkSpecs`):**
     *   The plugin generates Kotlin source code, most notably a class named something like `[DeeplinkName]DeeplinkSpecs` (the exact name might vary based on the deeplink name in the `.yml` file).
-    *   The plugin also generate another kotlin source for the dynamic params in the configured deeplink.
-This means if any of your deeplink's **path parameters** is a pattern based or if the deeplink contains at least one **query parameter**, A parameter class will be generated.
+    *   The plugin also generates another Kotlin source for the dynamic params in the configured deeplink.
+This means if any of your deeplink's **path parameters** is pattern-based or if the deeplink contains at least one **query parameter**, a parameter class will be generated.
     *   This makes it easy to access these parameters later when matching and handling the deeplink.

 4.  **Integration with Build Process:**